stanmaz/BBOalert/README.md

 ### User definable scripts

 To use this feature the knowledge of RegEx and JavaScript is required.
-Portions of the explanation text can be replaced by the result returned by a user definable script.
+Portions of the explanation text or of the shortcut text can be replaced by the result returned by a user definable script.
 The script name is enclosed between two % characters.

 An example of data file :